t8js/react-router/README.md

 ⬥ `data-scroll="off"` turns off the default scrolling behavior when the link component with this prop is clicked.
 By default, similarly to the behavior of regular HTML links, the page is scrolled either to the element whose `id` matches the link fragment (like `#example`) if the element is available or to the top of the page otherwise.

 ⬥ Together with `href` and `target`, values of the props listed above shape the navigation mode of the given link component.
-These values are available as a callback parameter in the routing middleware discussed below.
+These values can be passed as a parameter to `route.navigate(options)` and they are available as a callback parameter in the routing middleware discussed below.

 ## Middleware